ause-journal/ause-journal.github.io/docs/simpler.md

 - Studies that show that a 10% system can perform as well as a 100% system.
 - Semi-supervised learning methods that let us do much more with much less data;

-and any other kind of study that illustrates when less can be more.
+or any other kind of study that illustrates when less can be more in automated SE.

 ## Deadline